MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxjobstatus.md

-﻿---
+---
-Description: 'The FaxJobStatus object is used for notifications and to hold the dynamic information of the job.' ms.assetid: 'b4e2dc9e-6a32-4fc7-94fc-2132dedcec9e'
+Description: The FaxJobStatus object is used for notifications and to hold the dynamic information of the job. ms.assetid: b4e2dc9e-6a32-4fc7-94fc-2132dedcec9e
 title: FaxJobStatus object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxJobStatus object